Icahn raises Nuance stake, may push for board seats

 Nuance shares were up 2 percent in extended trading after closing at $18.31 on the Nasdaq on Thursday.

-Icahn said he had acquired the shares "in the belief that they were undervalued." (link.reuters.com/vaf72v)
+Icahn said he had acquired the shares “in the belief that they were undervalued.” ()

 Nuance cut its full-year forecast earlier this month as some of its mobile customers had delayed contracts.